How to Properly Clean Your Bathroom and Kitchen for Coronavirus

 Cleaning takes on a new priority if someone in your household is infected with coronavirus.
 The best scenario is for that person to have their own bathroom and to stay in their own room until the virus passes.
 If an infected person has their own bathroom, then it should be cleaned and disinfected whenever needed, such as a surface becoming dirty.

 We hope these cleaning and disinfecting suggestions will help keep you and your family safe.
-All About Bathrooms and More understands that this is a trying time for everybody, and we heartily recommend following the instructions given by the CDC.
+All About Kitchens and Baths understands that this is a trying time for everybody, and we heartily recommend following the instructions given by the CDC.

 References: